ta4j/ta4j-wiki/Trading-strategies.md

 - `Rule#isSatisfied(int index)` is stateless.
 Pass the `TradingRecord` when the rule depends on open positions or previous signals.
 - Composition is fluent (`and`, `or`, `xor`, `negation`), making it easy to express “enter when fast SMA crosses slow SMA **and** RSI recovers above 40.”
 - For windowed boolean composition across the last `N` bars, use `AndWithThresholdRule` / `OrWithThresholdRule` (introduced in 0.22.2).
 These are explicit rule classes rather than overloads on `and(...)` / `or(...)`.
 - Since 0.19 you can use `VoteRule` to require agreement between multiple rules (e.g., "at least 3 out of 5 oscillators must agree").
-In 0.21.0, return representation is unified across all criteria for consistent formatting.
+Return-format control is handled in criteria via `ReturnRepresentation` / `ReturnRepresentationPolicy` (`@since 0.20`).
-- `InSlopeRule` is satisfied when the slope of one indicator is within a boundary of another (e.g. for trend strength or momentum alignment).
+- `InSlopeRule` is satisfied when the indicator slope (current minus prior value over `nthPrevious` bars) is within configured min/max slope bounds.

 ## Compose richer logic